Windows 10 Laptop not recognizing headphones? Here how to fix it

 Set headphone as a default playback device

-Make sure that the headphone that you are using are set as default on the computer.
+Make sure that the headphone that you are using is set as default on the computer.

 - Open Control Panel from the Start menu search.